 To throw her treasures in the bin!

-All items of value have been sold;
+All valued items have been sold;

 Such cruelty makes my blood run cold!

 Insult to injury what’s more